© Martinmark | Dreamstime.com

 Studies show that treatment with CPAP reduces excessive daytime fatigue, and increases energy.
 A randomized controlled trial in 2011 specifically looked at fatigue and found that three weeks of CPAP therapy significantly reduced fatigue scores to the point that participants were no longer suffering from clinically significant levels of fatigue after the three-week intervention period.
 Self-reported energy levels also increased significantly.

 Some individuals simply cannot tolerate CPAP as a sleep apnea treatment option because of nasal congestion and the pressure felt because of the high flow of air created by the device.
 Other conventional sleep apnea solutions include surgery or a sleep apnea mouth guard, known as “mandibular advancement devices” or splints.

 Oral appliances, which hold the mandible in a protruded position during sleep, are increasingly used for mild to moderate sleep apnea symptoms, as well as in more severe patients who are unable to tolerate or refuse CPAP.
 Although oral devices generally do not work as well as CPAP in reducing the actual number of episodes and increasing oxygen, they do help with sleep apnea symptoms and increase energy in sleep apnea patients.
 Studies have found that overall improvements and outcomes seem comparable with both types of treatment.

 If sleep apnea is suspected, it is imperative to get diagnosed and treated, given the severe health risks associated with this disorder.
 If sleep apnea treatment is not working, there are more options.
 Additional sleep apnea remedies are available.
-Here are four sleep apnea cures without CPAP:
+Here are four natural sleep apnea remedies without CPAP: